 Protecting Nature Should Be Everyone’s Priority

 The science is clear.
 It transcends partisanship.
-We must come together on 30 per
+We must come together on 30 percent protection by 2030.

 That is why we are asking all of Manitoba’s political parties to put nature in their